section-engineering-education/engineering-education/articles/password-checker-javascript/index.md

 ### The Regular Expressions Class

-It is a class containing patterns used to check character combinations in strings.
-It can be taken as an object in JavaScript.
+Regular expressions are patterns used to match character combinations in strings.
+In JavaScript, regular expressions are also objects.

 We can either use **simple patterns** such as `/vet/` for finding a direct much or **special characters** like `/?=/` for getting more than a direct match.

 ### How to use Regex

-Regex, also denoted as RegExp, can be constructed in one of these two ways:
+Regex, also denoted as `RegExp`, can be constructed in one of these two ways:

 - **Using the Regular Expression literal** where the pattern is enclosed between two slashes.